9bitStudios/tradewinds/README.md

 mongod --dbpath /c/path/to/tradewinds/db
 ```

-Once the database starts up then you then just need to run the following...
+Once the database starts up then you then just need to run the following in another console window from the root directory of the project (where tradewinds.js resides)...

 ```
 node tradewinds